 Understanding the science of homeostasis and its role in supporting overall health

-Sierra Domb Avatar
+Sierra Domb avatar

 In this article, Sierra Domb, founder of the Visual Snow Initiative, advocate, and research collaborator, examines the intersection of homeostasis (the body’s internal balance) with neurological, immune, and sensory health, offering practical, science-based strategies to support biological resilience and overall well-being.